 Pathways Over Pogue’s Moves Forward with Successful Fundraiser

-Pathways Over Pogue’s (POP) is a local, grassroots led initiative to restore an historic bridge along the Pogue’s Run Trail, and advocate for the completion of the trail from the Near Eastside out to Pogue’s Run Art and Nature Park.
+Pathways Over Pogue’s (POP) is a local, grassroots-led initiative to restore a historic bridge along the Pogue’s Run Trail, and advocate for the completion of the trail from the Near Eastside out to Pogue’s Run Art and Nature Park.

 The bridge in question has been a barrier to taking the next steps toward the completion of the trail.
 From the Pathways Over Pogue’s website,